nginxinc/nginx-gateway-fabric/tests/longevity/longevity.md

    10.128.0.10 cafe.example.com
    ```

-6. In Tester VMs, start a tmux session (this is needed so that even if you disconnect from the VM, any launched command:
+6. In Tester VMs, start a tmux session (this is needed so that even if you disconnect from the VM, any launched command
    will keep running):

    ```shell